Skip to main content

 • Behavior — the CLI’s own reasoning, coding style, and approach.

-• MCP — the CLI’s own MCP server config (which Headmaster can sync to — see Connections).
+• MCP — the CLI’s own MCP server config.

 Custom agents